Benefits of Living on Campus

 Safety and Security

-Kent State's Security Aide program is recognized for excellence.
-Student security aides, attired in gold jackets, are in direct contact with the University Police Department via two-way radios.
-Every residence hall complex is patrolled from 8 p.m. until 4 a.m.
-The security aides receive 40 hours of intense training prior to assuming their duties.
+Kent State's Security Aide program is recognized for its excellence.
+Student Security Aides, attired in yellow shirts and black pants, are in direct contact with the University Police Department via two-way radios.
+Every residence hall complex is patrolled from 8 p.m. until 2:30 a.m.
+Sunday – Wednesday, and from 8:00 p.m. until 4:00 a.m.
+Thursday – Saturday.
+The Security Aides receive 100 hours of intense training prior to assuming their duties.
 They learn CPR, first aid, fire prevention and emergency procedures.
 The most widely used service offered by the Security Aide program is the escort service.
-Security aides provide escorts anywhere on campus each night between 8 p.m. and 4 a.m.
+Security aides provide escorts anywhere on campus during their working hours.